 The authors declare that they have no competing interests.

 Figure 1.
 The contribution of mutational processes to KRAS mutagenesis. a.
 The frequency of KRAS mutations in each cancer. b.
 The distribution of KRAS allele frequencies at the four hotspots, codons 12 (left), 13 (middle-left), 61 (middle-right), and 146 (right) in each cancer.
 The size of the circle reflects the percent of KRAS mutations that are the indicated allele in each cancer.
 Each cancer is assigned a different color.
 The number of tumor samples whose sequencing data was collected for this study is indicated along the y-axis. c.
 The average composition of mutational signatures in tumor samples grouped by KRAS allele.
 Each color represents a different mutational signature.
 Mutational signatures of know etiology are annotated. d.
 The average probability of each mutational signature to have caused the KRAS mutation in a tumor sample.
 This value accounts for the level of each mutational signature in the tumor sample and the ability of the mutational signature to cause the indicated KRAS allele.
 In c and d, only KRAS alleles found in at least 15 tumor samples of the cancer type are included.
+Source data are provided in the Source Data file.

 Figure 2.
 The predicted frequencies of cancer-specific KRAS alleles. a.
-The predicted vs. observed frequency of KRAS alleles for the common alleles of each cancer. ▲ indicates rejection of the null hypothesis that the observed and predicted frequencies are the same (Chi-squared test, FDR-adjusted p-value < 0.05); ● indicates the failure to reject the null hypothesis (Chi-squared test, FDR-adjusted p-value ≥ 0.05).
+The predicted vs. observed frequency of KRAS alleles for the common alleles of each cancer.
+Triangles indicate rejection of the null hypothesis that the observed and predicted frequencies are the same (χ-squared test, FDR-adjusted p-value < 0.05); Circles indicate the failure to reject the null hypothesis (χ-squared test, FDR-adjusted p-value ≥ 0.05).
 Error bars indicate bootstrapped 95% confidence intervals of the predicted values. b.
-The average probability of the indicated KRAS allele in tumors samples with the KRAS allele (●), tumors samples with a different KRAS mutation (○), and tumor samples with WT KRAS (▽).
+The average probability of the indicated KRAS allele in tumors samples with the KRAS allele (closed circle), tumors samples with a different KRAS mutation (open circle), and tumor samples with WT KRAS (upside-down triangle).
 The errors bars indicate bootstrapped 95% CI confidence intervals of the mean.
-For each allele, differences in the probabilities between tumor samples with the allele and those with another allele and between tumor samples with the allele and those with WT KRAS were tested via a Wilcoxon rank-sum test (*: p < 0.05, ***: p < 0.001; p-values were adjusted using the Benjamini-Hochberg FDR correction method).
+For each allele, differences in the probabilities between tumor samples with the allele and those with another allele and between tumor samples with the allele and those with WT KRAS were tested via a Wilcoxon rank-sum test (p-values were adjusted using the Benjamini-Hochberg FDR correction method, hereon referred to as FDR-adjusted p-values).
+Source data are provided in the Source Data file.

 Figure 3.
 The comutation networks of oncogenic KRAS alleles.